 Audit Committee Financial Expert.
 Our board of directors does not have an "audit committee financial expert," within the meaning of such phrase under applicable regulations of the Securities and Exchange Commission, serving on its audit committee.
 The board of directors believes that all members of its audit committee are financially literate and experienced in business matters, and that one or more members of the audit committee are capable of (I) understanding generally accepted accounting principles ("GAAP") and financial statements, (ii) assessing the general application of GAAP principles in connection with our accounting for estimates, accruals and reserves, (iii) analyzing and evaluating our financial statements, (iv) understanding our internal controls and procedures for financial reporting; and (v) understanding audit committee functions, all of which are attributes of an audit committee financial expert.
-However, the board of directors believes that there are not any audit committee financial experts," as compatibles through the experience specified in the SEC's definition of "audit committee financial experts," as competition for these individuals is significant.
+However, the board of directors believes that there are not any audit committee members who has obtained these attributes through the experience specified in the SEC's definition of "audit committee financial expert."
+Further, like many small companies, it is difficult for the Company to attract and retain board members who qualify as "audit committee financial experts," as competition for these individuals is significant.
 The board believes that its current audit committee is able to fulfill its role under SEC regulations despite not having a designated "audit committee financial expert."
 We believe the cost related to retaining a financial expert at this time is prohibitive.
 Further, because of our start-up operations, we believe the services of a financial expert are not warranted.